-Information shared with your counselor will not be disclosed to anyone outside the Center's professional staff without your written permission, except when:
+Information shared with a counselor will not be disclosed to anyone outside the Center without your written permission first, except when:

 Each semester the Counseling Center offers a wide variety of opportunities to enhance your college experience through working with others in a group.
 Knowledgeable therapists facilitate the group experience by creating an atmosphere of safety and respect that is conducive to learning and personal growth.
 Each semester, group programs that cover topics relevant to your success as a college student will be offered.